 When teams start exploring Hexawise, they are often unsure what will happen to the plans after the initial release – will they have long-term value, where is traceability with execution, how to conduct maintenance, etc. ?
-In this article, we have consolidated the information available in the feature-focused documents and provided additional insights gained from actual projects across clients.
+In this article, we have consolidated the "cheat sheet" from the information available in our feature-focused documents and provided additional insights gained from client projects.

 Part 1.
 Collaboration and review